 1. Find your study spot: though it may seem easier to just stay in your dorm and study, the dorm poses many distractions: your neighbors knocking on your door to hang out, temptations of watching episodes of Glee on Hulu, etc. Also, according to the psychological principle of “stimulus control”, if you create a strong association between a stimulus (your study place, for example, the library) and an activity (studying), every time you are presented with the stimulus, you will automatically be prompted to preform the activity.
 Thus if you eat, sleep and watch tv in your dorm, your brain doesn’t “know” to prepare itself for studying.
 However, if all you do at the library is study, the minute you enter the library, you will find yourself in a studying mode.
 Trust me, this will come in handy on finals week.

 2. Combine study and social: At Georgia Tech there’s a saying: “you can only have two of the three: sleep, study, or social”.
 My first semester, however, has proven that you can indeed have all three.
-Sometimes it just takes some combining.
+Sometimes it just takes some combining, sometimes you can find some help with engineering papers on writing service like essay writing place.
 Finding a good study group for a class can be very important and helpful.
 Often collaboration leads to better understanding of the material, and is beneficial for all the involved.
 An important part of group studying, however, requires honesty.
 Don’t try to sound smart by pretending to understand things you don’t.
 Remember, it is okay to ask other for help.

 3. Find your routine: this may seem obvious, but time management is key to your success.
 Before you know it, you will have a research paper due the next day, piled on top of the four tests that week, and a group project the day after.
 To ease yourself into such weeks of pure hell, establish a strong routine.
 Just because your workload has increased, doesn’t mean you have to skip the gym and gain the dreaded Freshman Fifteen.
 Set aside some time in advance for working out, or hanging out with friends, and dedicate the rest to studying, and you will see the all of the above can be done.